LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/add-chat-to-your-website.md

 ### Engagement attributes

 Engagement attributes help you to collect more in-depth information about your visitors, such as products viewed, errors encountered and more.
 To collect visitor information from your web engagements, you first need to validate your engagement attributes.
-For more information on individual engagement attributes, you can refer to the [Developers' Community](https://developers.liveperson.com/engagement-attributes-overview.html).
+For more information on individual engagement attributes, you can refer to the [Developer Center](https://developers.liveperson.com/engagement-attributes-overview.html).

 ### Set up sales & conversion tracking